lindsey-d-anderson/HRRR-Chem-Data-Williams-Flats-Aug3-and-Aug7/README.md

-# HRRR-Chem Data for the Williams Flats Wildifre on August 3 and August 7
+# HRRR-Chem Data for the Williams Flats Wildfire on August 3 and August 7

 Last updated by Lindsey D. Anderson on June 29, 2025